kagenocookie/ReachForGodot/README.md

         - "Clone GameObject": creates a clone of this gameobject, including fixing all child nodes and their references
 - `via.Component` => Components array inside `GameObject`
     - all components have their full data editable
-    - specific components (potentially game specific ones eventually as well) can have additional logic, listed in the next section
+    - specific components can have additional logic, listed in the next section

-Specific components support:
+General components support:
 - `via.Transform`: transforms are transformed to Godot equivalents on the game object node
     - you can move the GameObject nodes directly and the transforms will get updated on export
     - all other Node transforms will be ignored and not transferred over to the game